JadenDanyliw/RCode/README.md

-Included is an R function that creates a formula to estimate the density of snow based on the gain reading from a snow gauge, for use by the USDA in the Sierra Nevada mountains for flood management and water supply control.
+Included is an R code that creates a formula to estimate the density of snow based on the gain reading from a snow gauge, for use by the USDA in the Sierra Nevada mountains for flood management and water supply control.

 The function density.gain.model(table) requires the specification of the table parameter.
 This table must contain the results of the calibration run polyethylene block experiment outlined in Section 4.3 of "Calibration Procedure for Snow Gauges" written by Jaden Danyliw and Tristan Richardson.
 The table must have the following specifications:
 - The first column is a list of the densities (x) used in the experiment
 - The second column is the measured gains (g) from the experiment
 - The table must be either a matrix or data.frame class object in R

+Following the Excel file creation step, ensures all of these requirements are met when reading the .xlsx file into R

 The output will print the following to the R console: